10 September, 2021

 Little Tai Hang

-Comprising of a total of ten rooms, a gym, lounge and al fresco eateries, Little Tai Hang makes for the perfect staycation.
+Comprising a total of 10 rooms, a gym, lounge and al fresco eateries, Little Tai Hang makes for the perfect staycation.
 The understated boutique hotel and serviced apartment boasts sweeping views of the harbour and Victoria Park, and with all of the above to explore in the surrounding area of Tai Hang, we don’t need much convincing to spend a weekend here.

-Little Tai Hang, 98 Tung Lo Wan Road, Tai Hang, Hong Kong, 3899 8888, info@littletaihang.comwww.littletaihang.com
+Little Tai Hang, 98 Tung Lo Wan Road, Tai Hang, Hong Kong, 3899 8888, www.littletaihang.com

 Back to top